zeab/aenea/README.md

 case class MyBooleanClass(myBoolean:Boolean)
-val expectedType: String = "MyBooleanClass" val xml: String = "<myBooleanClass><myBoolean>false</myBoolean></myBooleanClass>" val obj: Either[Throwable, MyBooleanClass] = xml.fromXml[MyBooleanClass]
+val expectedType: String = "MyBooleanClass" val xml: String = "<myBooleanClass><myBoolean>false</myBoolean></myBooleanClass>" val obj: Either[Throwable, MyBooleanClass] = xml.fromXml[MyBooleanClass]()
 ```

-where a vector and a list are the same or a vector wraps itself in the name and a list does not
+Advanced Options:
+Ability to use a null value to completely remove the xml from the
+For numeric values you must use the java values like Doubles

+Ability to use vectors and lists as different types of collections so they wrap differently